 The short answer is yes, plaintiff funding is expensive.
 Because of the risk associated with losing their investment, legal funding companies charge a high rate of return on their advances.
 While some people are under the impression that you will have to pay back double or triple the amount you take out, the truth is that most funding companies charge an annual interest rate of 30-40%.
 One thing to consider is that these funds are not payable if the case does not settle.

 Plaintiffs that can not access traditional financing and are in dire need of cash while their case settles should strongly consider settlement funding.
 While it is expensive, the risk of having your case settle unfavorably and you still owing money is eliminated.
 Legal funding should be a lifeline to help plaintiffs pay daily living expenses and case cost expenses.
 It should be a plaintiffs last resort not the first place they look.

-Lawsuit Funding, Settlement Funding and Litigation Funding: Baker Street Funding, LLC.
+Lawsuit Funding, Settlement Financing, and Litigation Loans: Baker Street Funding, LLC.